The Road to DOT Compliance Starts with Us

 A safety manager must first understand the definition, and importance, of DOT-recordable, then preventability, then root cause, in that order.
 This is the order in which these important topics are presented and discussed.

 During this DOT webinar, we talk about having a written accident countermeasures plan, accident investigation, accident reporting, post-accident testing, preventability determination, root cause, new countermeasures, and updating the countermeasures process.
+We may also touch on the legal practices that may happen in concert with trucking accidents-covering topics such as investigations, litigations, and the possible semi-truck settlement that may result from a legal case.

 If you have any questions, please contact us at email@example.com or (847) 836-6063.